 Every year, from late May onwards, 450 to 600 salmon swim up the Causapscal River, which is divided into 2 sectors with restricted access, totaling 31 kilometers and 25 pools.
 Access rights are limited to 4 per day per sector, and fishing is usually by canoe.
 In sector 2, a guide is mandatory.
 The water is brown, but can become darker after a heavy rain.
 The river bottom is made up of large stones, and the flow, rapid in spring, becomes moderate in summer.

-Well known for its large salmon, this marvelous river also stands out for its peacefulness and beautiful scenery.
-Note: The Matamajaw museum in the town of Causapscal, a former fishing camp, is one of the only museums in Quebec dedicated to salmon fishing.
+Renowned for its large salmon, this magnificent river is also known for its tranquility and magnificent scenery.
+The municipality of Causapscal is home to Matamajaw, a former fishing club that is now the only museum in Quebec dedicated to sport salmon fishing.

 Photo credit: CGRMP